Updated on January 24th, 2019 by Nate Parsh

-Every year, we review each of the 51 Dividend Aristocrats, a group of companies in the S&P 500 Index, with 25+ consecutive years of dividend increases.
+Every year, we review each of the 53 Dividend Aristocrats, the group of companies in the S&P 500 Index, with 25+ consecutive years of dividend increases.

 McDonald’s was founded in 1954, by Ray Kroc and his partners, Dick and Mac McDonald.
 Together, they formed the McDonald’s System Inc. In 1960, Kroc bought the exclusive rights to the McDonald’s name.

 McDonald’s performance has improved, due in large part to the strategic initiatives put in place to restore growth.
-These initiatives are working well, which puts McDonald’s in a good position to continue growth moving forward.
+These initiatives are working well, and put McDonald’s in a good position to continue growth moving forward.

 Competitive Advantages & Recession Performance